Best Friends Animal Society: Los Angeles adoption center

 In 2011, the city of Los Angeles contracted Best Friends to operate in its Northeast Valley Shelter facility in Mission Hills, Los Angeles, which the city could no longer afford to run due to budget cuts.
 Under the contract, BFAS was to provide adoptions for shelter animals it obtained solely from LA Animal Service shelters, and to provide spay and neuter services for the community.
 The contract prohibited BFAS from obtaining animals from any other sources, such as public intake or transfers from other organizations.

-Best Friends was the only bidder for the contract to run the shelter that had cost the taxpayers $19 million to build just three years prior.
-There was controversy when other humane organizations discovered the contract, and complained that they had not been notified of the solicitation for bids.
+Best Friends was the only bidder for the $19 million shelter contract.
+Other animal welfare organizations criticized the bidding process, saying they had not been notified, while the city officials said potential bidders had been contacted by letter and through the city's website.
 As of 2021, BFAS no longer operate the shelter.

 Magazine

 BFAS publishes Best Friends, a bimonthly magazine about animals, animal welfare, news events, and activities at the sanctuary.
 The magazine, which is distributed free to members, has 200,000 subscribers.
 Originating as Foundation magazine in 1975 with its interview of Charles Manson referred to as the "death" issue, the first edition of Best Friends magazine was published in 1993, two years after the religious group became an animal sanctuary.